isomerpages/mlaw-pdo/_criminal-defence-aid/How to Apply.md

 * Identity card (if applying in-person at MinLaw Services Centre or State Courts HELP Centre)

-You can refer to our supporting documents checklist (click here) above to ensure that you have completed and submitted all required documents.
+You can refer to our supporting documents checklist (click here) to confirm that you have prepared the required documents.

+#### Cannot find your charge sheet?

+Submitting a copy of your charge sheet is mandatory.
+If you do not have a copy of your charge sheet or other court documents, you can refer to the guide on how to download documents from ICMS (click here).